MicrosoftDocs/learn/learn-pr/wwl-azure/create-implement-application-allowlists-adaptive-application-control/includes/2-describe-controls.md

 ## What is adaptive application control?

 Adaptive application control uses machine learning to analyze the applications running on your VMs.
-You configure and manage adaptive application controls in Security Center.
+You configure and manage adaptive application controls in Defender for Cloud.
 Once enabled, the Adaptive application controls feature creates an allow list from its machine-learning analysis.

 > [!NOTE]
-> Security Center requires at least two weeks of data to perform this analysis.
+> Defender for Cloud requires at least two weeks of data to perform this analysis.

 Using Adaptive application controls can help simplify the process of configuring and maintaining application policies.
 By using Adaptive application controls, you can: